-- Priority areas for the next 3-5 years are: pāngarau/maths, pūtaiao/science, te reo matatini (pānui, tuhituhi, kōrero)/reading and writing and digital fluency.
+- From 2015, for the next 3-5 years, the priority areas are: pāngarau, pūtaiao, te reo matatini (pānui, tuhituhi, kōrero), mathematics, science, reading and writing and digital fluency.

 - Factsheets and resources to support inquiry are available here.

-Accredited PLD facilitators available
+5. Accredited PLD facilitators are now available

-- Schools, kura, and Kāhui Ako are able to choose facilitators from an online list
+- Schools, kura, and Kāhui Ako are able to choose facilitators from this online list.

-- Facilitators will be accredited and a short CV, including referees that schools, kura and kāhui ako can contact, will be available online.
+- Facilitators are accredited and a short summary of practice, including referees that schools, kura and Kāhui Ako can contact, are available online.

-Support for leadership and professional education networks
+6. Support for leadership and professional education networks

 - Professional education networks are a potential source of professional learning and development that complements centrally funded PLD